diohlicious/studioh21/README.md

 # studioh21

-studioh21 A new Flutter Moview application.
+studioh21 A new Flutter Movie application.

 ## Getting Started